 If you have not configured your store's Branding settings, review the articles about Branding in this help guide.

 If you'd like to enhance the default template with your own layout or design, or build new email template from scratch, you can do so in the Email Templates Settings in ShipStation.

-Whichever you choose, you will have the option to use the visual editor (called a what you see if what you get editor, or WYSIWYG) or the HTML editor.
+Whichever you choose, you will have the option to use the visual editor (called a what you see is what you get editor, or WYSIWYG) or the HTML editor.

-This is ShipStation's visual editor for your email templates, and is what you see when you choose to copy, create new, or edit any of your email templates.
+This is ShipStation's visual editor for your email templates.
+The editor is what you see when you choose to copy, create new, or edit any of your email templates.

-If you'd like to customize your email templates beyond what the visual editor allows, you can switch to the HTML editor.
+If you would like to customize your email templates beyond what the visual editor allows, you can switch to the HTML editor.
 The HTML editor supports both HTML4 and HTML5 as well as internal CSS so you can create email templates exactly to the specifications you require.

 To access the HTML editor, click the Edit HTML button in the editor.
-ShipStation will then display the HTML for the template you are viewing and allow you to edit it.
+ShipStation will then display the HTML for the current template and allow you to edit it.